suzaku-io/diode/README.md

 ```

 The view receives a _model reader_ to access the part of the model we are interested in and a `Dispatcher` to dispatch actions.
 Because we use a model reader
-instead of direct counter value, we don't need to create a new instance of the view when the counter changes.
+instead of a direct counter value, we don't need to create a new instance of the view when the counter changes.
 The reader always returns an up-to-date value.
-If
-we had a more complex model, the reader would also allow us to zoom further into the model, to provide subviews only a partial model.
+If we had a more complex model, the reader would also allow us to zoom further into the model, to provide subviews only a partial model.

 For interaction we define three buttons for increasing, decreasing and resetting the counter.
 Clicking one of the buttons dispatches an appropriate action, to
 be handled by the `counterHandler` we defined before.